fidum/padlock/README.md

 ```

 Run the below commands to encrypt and decrypt environment files in the current directory.

-**You must run the `padlock` command in the same directory as the environment file your are encrypting/decrypting.
-We are reusing the laravel commands here to ensure that it encrypts the
-environment files correctly for laravel usage.**

 [Please see the Laravel documentation for environment encryption.](https://laravel.com/docs/9.x/configuration#encrypting-environment-files)